 As the name suggests, the key feature of the Kyser capo is its quick-change mechanism.
 It’s loaded by a spring, so to install and remove the capo, you just need to pull the grips together.
 The Kyser capo can be removed with just one hand too, which many buyers will appreciate.

 When it comes to the sound, the Kyser Quick-Change capo appears to produce no buzzing with proper adjustment.
-The rubber pad seems to distribute tension evenly, and most people didn’t have any issues with this capo.
+The rubber pad seemed to distribute tension evenly, and most people didn’t have any issues with this capo.

 What some of you may also like about the Quick-Change capo is its price – this is quite a pocket-friendly 12-string guitar capo.
 Its build quality is still very good – the steel spring combined with the aluminum frame should serve you for years.

-One thing to keep in mind with the Kyser KG12B Quick-Change capo is that it doesn’t have tension adjustment.
+One thing to keep in mind with the Kyser KG12B capo is that it doesn’t have tension adjustment.
 On one hand, this means that you can mount this thing to your guitar without any setup.
 On the other, you can’t finetune the amount of tension applied to the strings.

 This won’t necessarily be a problem for you since Quick-Change is tuned to work with most 12-string guitars out of the box.
 But with some guitars, its stock tension may be inadequate.